-Should I Modify My Accent?
+Should I Change My Accent?

-The topic of accent modification can be controversial in some ways.
-Why should a person need to modify their accent when moving to another country?
+The topic of accents can be controversial in some ways.
+Why should a person need to chaneg their accent when moving to another country?
 They already speak English, so why do they need to sound more American or Canadian?
 I agree with the skeptics in some ways.
 People who move to other countries shouldn’t have to give up their accents, which are part of their cultural identities.
 Why should they have to fit in to match some standard?
 They could be standing out and celebrating who they are instead.
 I understand this point of view.
 But I want to take this debate a little further by discussing who would be a good fit to start accent modification therapy.
 Here are three types of situations when I believe accent modification therapy would be a great idea.

 You’re not intelligible when you speak.